lmouline/2021-TMH/README.md

 ## 2. Install required packages

-This implementation is based on ony one external library: [pika](https://pypi.org/project/pika/) v.1.1.0, one client implementation of the RabbitMQ broker.
+This implementation is based on only one external library: [pika](https://pypi.org/project/pika/) v.1.1.0, one client implementation of the RabbitMQ broker.
 You can install it manually or using the `requirements.txt` file: `pip install -r requirements.txt`.

-*(If you give a look at the `requirements.txt` file, you will see another dependency.
+*(If you look at the `requirements.txt` file, you will see another dependency.
 This dependency is only used in the test suite.)*

 ## 3. Execute the meter service